 Could the 29% to 99% misinformation spike be a measurement artifact from the judge?

 The authors flag the copyright and cybercrime findings as judge-sensitive after their second-judge audit, but they do not re-audit misinformation with a different judge.
 Any single-judge ASR measurement carries the same structural risk: a judge misaligned on a category will over- or under-count compliant responses.
-The misinformation spike may be real, but it has not been cross-validated against a second judge, unlike the copyright numbers.
+That risk is not hypothetical here, since the audit found the 8B and 70B judges agreed at only Cohen’s κ of 0.15 on harm classification, barely above chance.
+The misinformation spike may well be real, and both judges rank Gemma 3 as the worst generation, but the exact 29%-to-99% jump has not been cross-validated against a second judge the way the copyright numbers were.